Semana Santa

 Processions in Spanish cities are especially spectacular.
 Some of the people participating in procession wear the nazareno or the penitential robe.
 It has several parts – a tunic, „capriote“ (a conical shaped hood) used to hide the face of person wearing the nazareno.
 Sometimes person also wears a cloak too.
 The nazareno robe is of medieval origin.

 People wearing such robe or „nazarenos“ during procession carry candles or wooden crosses.
-In some situations they walk barefoot carry shackles and chains on their feet as sort of penance.
+In some situations they walk barefoot with shackles and chains on their feet as sort of penance.

 Beside the nazarenos some people in Spanish processions wear the uniforms similar to those worn by soldiers in Ancient Rome.